johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 ## June 13, 2025

-Microsoft has released the latest **Microsoft Extended Edge Stable Channel (Version 137.0.3296.83)** which incorporates the latest Security Updates of the Chromium project.
+Microsoft has released the latest **Microsoft Edge Stable Channel (Version 137.0.3296.83)** which incorporates the latest Security Updates of the Chromium project.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 ## June 4, 2025